 Traditional songs of England, Scotland, and Ireland, accompanied by tenor mandolin, whistle, fiddle, bass, and other instruments.
 Celtic harper, Shawna, was winner of the All-Ireland contest and has performed with the Chieftains.
 Winners of the LA Critic Awards’ “Best Folk Album 2012.”

-Queen Elizabeth, our beautiful, young, yet eminently wise monarch, is bringing pomp and ceremony, laughter and joy to our port city.
+Queen Elizabeth, our beautiful, young, yet eminently wise monarch, arrives this day to celebrate inclusivity within the streets of Deptford.
+She brings pageantry and ceremony, laughter and joy to our port city in the most joyful of ways.

-The adventurous, heroic, and beloved Sir Francis Drake circumnavigates the Faire all day.
+The adventurous, heroic, and beloved Sir Francis Drake circumnavigates the faire all day.
+Masterful at wooing in the streets while offering a tale of his excursions, Sir Francis is always willing to discuss his adventures.

-Nothing gets by our Customs Inspector, Don Guiesseppe Lorenzo de Coronzano … without a large and very healthy bribe, that is.
+Nothing gets by our Customs Inspector, Don Guiesseppe Lorenzo Di Coronzano, without a large and very healthy bribe, that is.
 He and his wife, Madame Florentina Fuccelli DeFramatio Di Coronzano are more than willing to help in any way possible.
+Their plans might include a little trouble here and there, but when pushed to explain, they “Don’t know nothin’ about it”.

-Calanthia Candor is always there to lend an ear or a hand, but understand she is a woman set in her sweet, yet pretentious, ways.
+Calanthia Candor is always there to lend an ear or hand, but understand she is a woman set in her sweet yet pretentious ways.

-Deptford’s resident Matchmaker, Rosie Glass, is known for her deep insight and romantic pairings (be they successful or otherwise).
+Deptford’s resident Matchmaker, Rosie Glass, is known for her deep insight and romantic pairings (be them successful or otherwise).

-At 11:30 on the Maybower Stage, in the midst of waiting for the Queen’s arrival, the Lord Mayor, Barnabus Blyss, and his soon-to-be bride, Bennet Bower, have announced their nuptuals, and the celebration ensues.
+At 10:45 on the Golden Jubilee Stage, in the midst of waiting for the Queen’s arrival, the Lord Mayor, Barnabus Blyss, and his soon-to-be bride, Bennet Bower, have announced their nuptuals, and the celebration ensues.
 After all, who doesn’t love planning a wedding?
 It becomes extraordinarily clear that EVERYONE loves planning a wedding – especially for the Lord Mayor.
 Watch the swirl of excitement explode as Mistress Bower and the Lord Mayor’s friends assist with this hurly-burly!

 Special thanks: Suzanne Honor-Vangerov and David Vangerov